Simple loop conjecture for limit groups: Surfaces with boundary

-We may assume that each component of $Y$ gives a splitting of $L$ over the trivial group, that each component of $Y$ is an interval, and that the complementary components of the interior of $Y$ are either points, circles or tori, and that the latter happens only in the case that $L\cong \zee^2*\zee$.
-If so then all $b_i$ are hyperbolic in $T$, otherwise two $b_i$ have conjugate centralizers under all maps.
-Suppose all $b_i$ are hyperbolic in $T$.
-Let $m$ be a point in the interior of $Y$, and represent the map $\pi_1(S)\to L$ by a continuous map $g\colon S\to X$ extending the maps $p_i$ on boundary components.
+\mnote{the justification that all the bi's are hyperbolic seems insufficient. what is clear is that they cannot all by in conjugates of the xsquared corresponding to the torus sinc ethey generate in homology and that if one is hyperbolic then at least two of them are hyperbolic. the case where only two of them are hyperbolic corresponds to the case where there is only one arc: need to also consider the one arc case.
+DO I??} If a complementary component is a torus then $L\cong \zee^2*\zee$ and all $b_i$ are hyperbolic in $T$, otherwise a simple closed curve in $S$ has trivial image, contradicting the fact that $f_n$ is nonpinching.
+Let $m$ be a point in the interior of $Y$, and represent the map $\pi_1(S)\to L$ by a continuous map $g\colon S\to X$ extending the induced maps $p_i$ on boundary components.
 The map $g$ may be chosen so that $g^{-1}(m)$ consists of at most two arcs connecting distinct pairs of boundary components of $S$, and induces a measured foliation $\Lambda$ on $S$.
-The complement of these two arcs is homotopy equivalent to a circle, but there are no maps $\zee\onto\zee^2$.
+If there is one arc then $f_n(b_i)$ and $f_n(b_j)$ have conjugate centralizers for some $i\neq j$ and sufficiently large $n$, thus there are two arcs, but the complement of the two arcs is homotopy equivalent to a circle, but there are no maps $\zee\onto\zee^2$.

-Thus we may assume that $X$ is a graph with fundamental group free of rank two, and we may assume further that no edge not contained in $Y$ is embedded.
+Thus we may assume that $X$ is a graph of rank two.
+By collapsing we may arrange that no edge not contained in $Y$ is embedded.
+Clearly $X$ is either a barbell graph, a theta graph, or a rose.
+See Figure~\ref{fig::xoptions}, where $Y$ is represented by bold subgraphs.

-If $X$ is a barbell graph then the middle edge must be an component of $Y$.
-Each $b_i$ crosses each edge of $Y$ at most one time, hence each $b_i$ is contained in one of two embedded subgraphs, each of which is a circle, again contradicting the condition that the $b_i$ have pairwise nonconjugate centralizers.
-Thus $X$ is either a theta graph or a rose.
-There are four distinct closed embedded (except at vertices) paths in a rose, and none of their (signed) sums in homology are zero, ruling this case out as well.
-The theta graph has only three distinct embedded paths, hence the only possibility is that $X$ is a rose and $Y$ is one of the loops.
-We argue in this case that $f_n$ was eventually not surjective.
+If $X$ is a barbell graph then the middle edge must be a component of $Y$.
+Each $b_i$ crosses each edge of $Y$ at most one time, hence each $b_i$ is contained in one of two embedded subgraphs, each of which is a circle, again contradicting the condition that the $b_i$ have pairwise nonconjugate centralizers under all $f_n$.

+Suppose $X$ is a theta graph.
+Then all edges are components of $Y$.
+The theta graph has only three distinct embedded paths, contradicting the condition on nonconjugate centralizers of images, hence the only possibility is that $X$ is a rose.

+Suppose $X$ is a rose and that both edges are components of $Y$, and let $c$ and $d$ be the edges.
+There are four distinct closed embedded (except at vertices) paths $p$, $q$, $pq$, and $pQ$ in $X$.
+Since the $b_i$ have pairwise nonconjugate centralizers and sum to zero in $\zee_2$ homology of $S$, we must have